Sophie is an active researcher working on 20th-century ballet and American music.

 105,000-word book, Eastman Studies in Music, University of Rochester Press/Boydell

-Drawing extensively on documents in the Library of Congress, Washington, DC and New York Public Library for the Performing Arts, Bernstein and Robbins: The Early Ballets, tells the story of the creation, premiere, and reception of the ballets Fancy Free and Facsimile for the very first time.
+Drawing extensively on documents in the Library of Congress, Washington, DC and New York Public Library for the Performing Arts, Bernstein and Robbins: The Early Ballets, tells the story of the creation, first performances, and reception of the ballets Fancy Free and Facsimile in detail for the very first time.

 It reveals the vital and sometimes conflicting role of Ballet Theatre, how the ballets got to the stage, how Bernstein composed the scores, and the legacy of these works for all involved.
 The result is a new understanding of Bernstein, Robbins, and this period of their lives.